mlabs-haskell/plutus-simple-model/README.md

 ```

 For a given user and value it returns a value of `UserSpend` which holds
-a set of input UTXOs that cover the value that we want spend and also it has change to spend back to user.
+a set of input UTXOs that cover the value that we want to spend, and also it has change to spend back to user.
 In the UTXO model we can not split the input if it's bigger than we need.
 We have to destroy it
 and create one UTXO that is given to someone else and another one that is spent back to user.
 We can think about the latter UTXO as a change.

 Note that it is going to produce run-time exception if there are not enough funds to spend.
 To avoid run-time errors there is safer variant called `spend'`.
-Also we can use safer alternative `withSpend`.
+Also, we can use safer alternative `withSpend`.
 It logs an error
 if user has no funds to spend and continues execution which can
 be helpful in some test cases: